DavisPL-Teaching/119/lecture4/README.md

 - Next week, Nov 10 and Nov 12 class will be remote on Zoom

+  OH also remote on Zoom

+- Midterm grading is underway

 Plan:

+- Poll with some review questions

 - Part 5: Quantifying parallelism and Amdahl's Law

 - If time: Part 6 on distribution and conclusions.

+Questions?